Josie0606/-VBA-challenge/README.md

  2) The VBA Script Module 2 shows the codes for conditional formatting

  3) The VBA Script Module 3 is the script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".

+ 4)  Worksheet A to F are the screenshots of results of six worksheets.